 We guide and back support groups, providing speakers, leadership, guidance and additional upbeat programming to supplement their monthly meetings.
 Under Suzanne’s leadership, the number of support groups has grown from one to four, the mailing list has ballooned, and we have added a medical advisor to our MSAV Board.
 We expanded our programming to include an MS Fashion Show, a come out of the doldrums Snow Ball, a Spring Rejuvenation Weekend, and a week-long Patient Education Conference.

-We acquired our first office space in Roanoke, VA in December 2017 to provide more effective advocacy for the MS Community.
+In early 2020 the Multiple Sclerosis Alliance of Virginia moved to its current home inside the Roanoke Area Multiple Sclerosis Center (RAMS) located at 431 Apperson Drive in Salem, Virginia.
+RAMS is the First MS Center located in the Roanoke Valley area.
+So we can continue to provide more effective advocacy for the MS Community.
 Our wish is that no one else get diagnosed, but as long as diagnoses continue, we will continue our work tirelessly, empowering those affected with MS to be the best that they can be.